 Iranian, Bahraini Fms Vow To Continue Bilateral Political Talks

-(MENAFN- IANS) Tehran, Sep 6 (IANS) Iranian Foreign Minister Seyyed Abbas Araghchi and his Bahraini counterpart, Abdullatif bin Rashid Al Zayani, have highlighted the necessity to continue Political talks between the two countries.
+TEHRAN, Sept 6 (NNN-IRNA) – Iranian Foreign Minister, Seyyed Abbas Araghchi, and his Bahraini counterpart, Abdullatif bin Rashid Al Zayani, yesterday, highlighted the necessity to continue Political talks between the two countries.

-In a phone call, the Bahraini Foreign Minister congratulated Araghchi on his recent appointment as Iran's Foreign Minister and noted the significance of ties with Iran for his country, according to a statement released by the Iranian Foreign Ministry on Thursday.
+In a phone call, the Bahraini foreign Minister congratulated Araghchi on his recent appointment as Iran's foreign minister, and noted the significance of ties with Iran for his country, according to a statement released by the Iranian Foreign Ministry.

-Al Zayani also expressed his hope that bilateral political talks would be promoted during the new Iranian administration's term, Xinhua news agency reported.
+Al Zayani also expressed his hope that bilateral political talks would be promoted during the new Iranian administration's term.

 Legal Disclaimer: